dakujem/toru/readme.md

 ## Custom transformations

-To support custom transformation without interrupting a fluent chain when using `Dash`, two methods are provided:
+To support custom transformation without interrupting a fluent call chain when using `Dash`, two methods are provided:

+- `Dash::alter`
-- `Dash::alter` expects a decorator function returning an altered iterable collection
+  - expects a decorator function returning an altered iterable collection
+  - the iterable result is wrapped in a new `Dash` instance to continue the fluent call chain
+- `Dash::aggregate`
-- `Dash::aggregate` expects an aggregate function that immediately runs and terminates the fluent chain
+  - expects an aggregate function that returns any value (`mixed`)
+  - terminates the fluent chain

-`Dash::alter` wraps the return value of the decorator into a new `Dash` instance, allowing to continue the call chain.
+`Dash::alter` wraps the return value of the decorator into a new `Dash` instance, allowing for fluent follow-up.

 ```php
 use Dakujem\Toru\Dash;